 Step 2: Seek Job Experience

 Having the appropriate job-related skills may allow individuals without a degree to become meat inspectors.
-According to food inspector job postings on USAjobs.gov in November 2012, the USDA sought applicants with experience working at food manufacturing, slaughter or processing plants; as butchers/meat cutters in a wholesale or retail business; as quality control testers in the food or beverage industry or as chefs or cooks in a commercial environment.
+The USDA looks for applicants with experience working at food manufacturing, slaughter or processing plants, as butchers/meat cutters in a wholesale or retail business, as quality control testers in the food or beverage industry, or as chefs or cooks in a commercial environment.
 Other types of qualified experience include working as a veterinary technician or as a supervisor in the food or livestock industry.

 Step 3: Pursue USDA Training